telerik/maui-docs/knowledge-base/datagrid-cell-doubletap.md

 ## Description

-This how-to article describes how to execute the `CellTap` command in `CellDoubleTap` command in the RadDataGrid for .NET MAUI.
+This how-to article describes how to select a cell by using the double click, double tap gesture.

 ## Solution

+For this purpose we will execute the `CellTap` command on `CellDoubleTap` command.
+So when the user of the application double tapped or double-click on the cell, the item will be selected.

 Here is an example how to execute the `CellTap` command in `CellDoubleTap` command.